How is Zeffy free?

 Nonprofit guides

-Understanding Form 990: A Guide for Nonprofits
+Understanding Form 990: A Step-by-Step Guide for Nonprofits

 The only 100% free

-fundraising platform
+fundraising platform for nonprofits

 Sign up for free

-Table of Contents
+Table of contents

-What is a Form 990?
+What is Form 990?

 The document typically includes details about your nonprofit's mission, programs, and finances.
 You can also highlight your organization's achievements from the past year.